 Moberly Five and Drive - Moberly's original Hi Way 63 Drive-In operated from 1950 to 1983.
 A new building was constructed in 1997 to house five indoor movie screens as well as the projector for the outdoor screen, and the Moberly Five and Drive was born.
 The movie house is one of only a handful of indoor-outdoor theaters in the United States.
-The drive-in offers a double-feature seven days a week.
+The drive-in is open seven days a week.

 Starlite Drive-In Theatre, Cadet – The Starlite Drive-In opened in 1952 and has two screens that show double features seven days a week.
 Located 50 miles south of St. Louis, the theater has room for 700 cars, making it Missouri's largest drive-in outside a metro area.

 Phoenix Theater and Drive-In, Houston – Originally named the Sunset Drive-In when it opened in 1951, the Phoenix Drive-In operated until 1998.
 With the addition of an inside screen, the Phoenix reopened in 2001 as an indoor-outdoor theater.
-The drive-in is open on Friday and Saturday evenings and can be reserved for private screenings for business events and parties.
+The drive-in is open Friday through Monday.